Direct Current (DC) Electric Circuits

 In other words, the electricity flows in a loop from one end of the battery (or source of electricity) to the other end in a circuit.
 The concept of electric circuits is the basis for our use of electricity.

-One nice feature of an electrical circuit is that you can install a switch in the circuit to turn the power on or off when you want.
+One nice feature of an electric circuit is that you can install a switch in the circuit to turn the power on or off when you want.

 A DC circuit requires a source of power.
 Typically, a battery is used to provide continuous DC electricity.
 A DC generator is another source of energy.
 Alternating current (AC) electricity can be modified through a rectifier or adapter to create DC electricity.
 The common adapter used for some of your small DC-powered devices will transform 110V AC house current into 12V DC current for your device.